Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Macquarie suburb had a median income among taxpayers of $60,233 and an average income of $75,588.
-These figures are high compared to national levels of $72,206 and $85,981 for Australian Capital Territory respectively.
-Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates suggest median income would be approximately $65,811 and average income $82,587 as of September 2025.
-Census data indicates individual earnings in Macquarie reach the 84th percentile nationally at $1,078 weekly.
-Income distribution shows that 33.1% of locals (1,049 people) fall within the $1,500 - 2,999 category, similar to the broader area where this cohort represents 34.3%.
-After housing expenses, 85.3% of income remains for other expenses.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Macquarie suburb had a median income among taxpayers of $60,233.
+The average income stood at $75,588.
+Nationally, these figures are high compared to the ACT's median and average incomes of $72,206 and $85,981 respectively.
+Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates for Macquarie would be approximately $65,811 (median) and $82,587 (average) as of September 2025.
+Census data shows individual earnings in Macquarie stand out at the 84th percentile nationally ($1,078 weekly).
+Distribution data indicates that the predominant income cohort spans 33.1% of locals (1,049 people), falling within the $1,500 - 2,999 category, which aligns with the broader area where this cohort also represents 34.3%.
+After housing expenses, 85.3% of income remains for other expenses in Macquarie.
 The suburb's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income